cp2846/currency-converter/README.md

 #TODO
 * Add support for more currencies
 * detect more obscure ways of formatting currency values, e.g. when formatted as a text string ("one hundred dollars", etc.)
-* update Reddit conversion bot to use new version of currencyconverter